-The White Guardian warns Tegan that the winner takes all, which inspires Sue to launch into a spirited rendition of the Abba song.
-I think about the ITV game show fronted by Jimmy Tarbuck.
-It’s a miracle that we’ve stayed together this long.
+The White Guardian warns Tegan that the winner takes all, which inspires Sue to launch into a spirited rendition of the Abba song while all I can think about is the ITV game show fronted by Jimmy Tarbuck.
+It’s a miracle we’ve stayed together this long.
 Anyway, the face on the scanner suddenly slips away.

 Sue: He’s fallen off his step-ladder.

-The Doctor and Turlough enter the ship’s forecastle (or fo’c’sle, if you are a nautical pedant).
+The Doctor and Turlough enter the ship’s forecastle (or fo’c’sle, if you’re a nautical pedant).

 Sue: (Singing) In the Navy!

-Sue: This is far too big to be submarine.
-If this turns out to be a submarine, I’ll knock five marks off.
+Sue: This is too big to be submarine.
+If this turns out to be a submarine, I’ll have to knock five marks off the score.

-Tegan leaves the TARDIS so she can deliver the White Guardian’s warning to the Doctor.
-In the ship’s hold, she finds a chest with the word Striker stencilled on it.
+As Tegan searches for the Doctor so she can deliver the White Guardian’s message, she finds a chest with the word ‘Striker’ stencilled on it.

 Sue: It’s Roy!
 Pat’s husband!